How the Audience Shapes Your Content: 4 Questions to Ask Yourself about Your Audience

-As I talked about in a previous post (exclusive-content-white-paper-1), a presentation is always created for a specific audience.
+As I talked about in a previous post, Planning Your Presentation: Goal Setting and Audience a presentation is always created for a specific audience.
 That means who you are speaking to has everything to do with what you put in your presentation.

 There are four key questions to ask yourself about the audience as you prepare your content:

 - How much does the audience already know about my topic?
 Are they experts or novices or somewhere in between?
 Knowing this will help you determine where you need to start.
 If they are novices, you may need to start at the very beginning and give a lot of background information.
 The experts won’t require as much background, because they already know the topic well.
 If you are unsure about the audience’s level of knowledge about your topic, shoot for a middle ground, not starting at the very beginning, but giving some background information.
 That way everyone should be able to stay with you.